yasirkula/UnityNativeGallery/.github/README.md

 ### A. Saving Media To Gallery/Photos

 `NativeGallery.SaveImageToGallery( byte[] mediaBytes, string album, string filename, MediaSaveCallback callback = null )`: use this function if you have the raw bytes of the image.
-- On Android, your images are saved at **DCIM/album/filename**.
-On iOS, the image will be saved in the corresponding album.
+- On Android, your images/videos are saved at **DCIM/album/filename**.
+On iOS 14+, the image/video will be saved to the default Photos album (i.e. *album* parameter will be ignored).
+On earlier iOS versions, the image/video will be saved to the target album.
 Make sure that the *filename* parameter includes the file's extension, as well
 - **MediaSaveCallback** takes `bool success` and `string path` parameters.
 If the image/video is saved successfully, *success* becomes *true*.
 On Android, *path* stores where the image/video was saved to (is *null* on iOS).
 If the raw filepath can't be determined, an abstract Storage Access Framework path will be returned (*File.Exists* returns *false* for that path)

 **IMPORTANT:** NativeGallery will never overwrite existing media on the Gallery.
 If there is a name conflict, NativeGallery will ensure a unique filename.
 So don't put `{0}` in *filename* anymore (for new users, putting {0} in filename was recommended in order to ensure unique filenames in earlier versions, this is no longer necessary).